Exclusive: Comstock in talks to buy Chesapeake's Haynesville assets - sources

 A deal could be worth more than $1 billion, one of the people said, adding that the companies have settled on a structure for the deal and hope to reach an agreement by the end of the year.

-The people declined to be identified because the talks are confidential.
-They said there was no guarantee the talks would be concluded successfully and that the deal could still be subject to change.
+The people, who declined to be identified because the talks are confidential, said what had been agreed so far could still be subject to change and there was no guarantee the talks would conclude successfully.

-Comstock and Chesapeake did not respond to emails, phone calls and messages requesting comment on the deal.
+Comstock and Chesapeake so far have not responded to requests for comment.

-Chesapeake shares were up 10.2% at 78 cents in premarket trading on Wednesday.
-Comstock shares had not yet traded.
+Chesapeake shares were up 8%, while Comstock shares were up 3.3% in morning trading.

-Debt-laden Chesapeake, once the second-largest U.S. natural gas producer, warned last week it may not be able to continue as a going concern as it struggles with falling prices for natural gas.
+Chesapeake is in dire need for money after its debt ballooned to $9.7 billion and the company which once was the second-largest U.S. natural gas producer, warned last week it may not be able to continue as a going concern.

-Shares in the company have fallen for six straight sessions since and, after they fell another 17% on Tuesday, the company issued a statement saying it was pursuing “strategic levers to reduce debt, including asset sales, capital markets transactions, and focus on cost discipline.”
+The warning triggered a six-session slide and after its shares tumbled another 17% on Tuesday, Chesapeake said it was pursuing “strategic levers to reduce debt, including asset sales, capital markets transactions, and focus on cost discipline.”

-Shares of the Oklahoma City-based company are now worth around 67 cents, compared to a peak of just below $70 in 2008.
-It has about $9.7 billion in total net debt and warned it may breach covenants if commodity prices do not rebound next year.
+Shares of the Oklahoma City-based company now trade at around 67 cents, compared to a peak of just below $70 in 2008.

-A deal with Comstock would see Chesapeake depart from the shale region that it helped bring to prominence in 2008 with discoveries that led it to claim the area could hold 20 trillion cubic feet equivalent of potential reserves.
+Chesapeake’s problems are emblematic of natural gas-focused shale companies’ struggle to generate profits as a steady increase in production – much of it a byproduct of the shale oil boom – has kept prices pegged below $3.

-Chesapeake has been reducing its activity in the Haynesville region and last week said it was releasing its rigs and completion crews for the rest of the year.
-In the third quarter ended Sept.
-30 it said production from the field was 694 million cubic feet of gas per day.
+Michael Sousoulas, financial analyst at Mercer Capital said Haynesville’s location on the Gulf Coast, a major oil and gas export hub, meant better pricing and by building up its presence in the area Comstock could generate better returns from its infrastructure.

 Jones’ Comstock became the largest operator in Haynesville after buying privately held Covey Park in a $1.1 billion deal in June.